 Stand with your hands behind your head.
-Bend forward at the hips keeping your
+Bend forward at the hips keeping

-you twist from side to side.
+in tightly as you twist from side to side.
 Continue until tired.

 Developing your abdominal muscles plays an important part in creating a 6-pack.
 However, superbly developed abdominal muscles lose their visual impressiveness if they are covered with a thick layer of subcutaneous body fat.
 Attempting to spot reduce body fat off of your abs will not work!
 You can only remove body fat systemically, that is, over your entire body at the same time.